International Symphony Orchestra: Affiliated organizations

-In 1984, the Symphony Singers joined forces with the Orchestra, and this auditioned chorus remains with the group today.
-The Symphony also sponsors a Youth Orchestra.
-Two auxiliary groups also support the organization: the Symphony Association of the Port Huron Area, and the International Symphony Association.
-It also receives support from the Port Huron Musicale and various sponsors and supporters, both private and commercial.
+In 1984, the Symphony Singers joined forces with the Orchestra, and this auditioned chorus remained with the group until the ceasing of operations in 2025.
+Two auxiliary groups have also supported the organization: the Symphony Association of the Port Huron Area, and the International Symphony Association.
+It also received support from various sponsors, both private and commercial.

 Notable performers

 In 2014, harmonica virtuoso Mike Stevens headlined the orchestra's "Classics Cross Country" concert.

-Detroit Music Awards

-In 2011, the International Symphony Orchestra was awarded the title of "Outstanding Community Orchestra" from among several American and Canadian organizations that ring Lake Huron.
-The Orchestra was again nominated in 2012, but did not win.
+Defunct Operations